leonklingele/github-release-checker/README.md

 token = ".."

 [mail]
-# Whether to send emails notifications on new releases
+# Whether to send email notifications on new releases
 enabled  = true
 # Number of mail workers
 workers  = 5